 Keep in mind these are completely arbitrary numbers.
 If your result is 139 mg/dL – just one point below the pre-diabetic cut-off – you’ll be considered “normal”.
 Of course this is perfectly absurd.
 Diabetes isn’t like catching a cold.
 You don’t just wake up one day and say, “I’m not feeling so well.
 I think I got a bad case of diabetes yesterday.”
-Diabetes, like all disease, is a process.
+Like all disease, diabetes—and diabesity—is a process.
 It goes something like this:

 malfunction > disease process > symptoms

 Before your blood sugar was 139, it was 135.
 Before it was 135, it was 130.
 Etcetera.
 Would you agree that it’s wise to intervene as early as possible in that progression toward diabetic blood sugar levels, in order to prevent it from happening in the first place?
 Well, the ADA does not agree.
 They prefer to wait until you’re almost beyond the point of no return to suggest there’s any problem whatsoever.